 5. The main thing.
 The bale that broke the camel’s back.
 THE BIOLOGY OF THIS BOOK IS TOTAL AND UTTER BALONEY.

-But it’s not just that.
-The spiders manage to exploit said virus and use it to virally gift DNA that carries memories and knowledge via “mental pathways”.
+The spiders manage to program a “nanovirus” to change their DNA and as such evolution in specific ways.
+Okay.
+Possibly, one day, some day.
+But they also use it to virally gift DNA that carries memories and knowledge via “mental pathways”.
 It’s the hard scientific biological backbone that Dune was always missing!

 This DNA is consciously distilled and then gifted to other spiders via packages of sperm.